Vidushika0316/Vidushika0316/README.md

 - 📫 How to reach me **vidushika.officail@gmail.com**

-- ⚡ Fun fact **I'm interested indancing and make memories in each seconds of my life**
+- ⚡ Fun fact **I'm interested in dancing and make memories in each seconds of my life**

 <br>